 The Center for Fiction Medal for Editorial Excellence honors the work of an editor, publisher, or agent who over the course of his or her career has discovered, nurtured and championed writers of fiction in the United States.

 The final selection is made by a panel of publishing professionals convened by The Center.
 The award is intended to provide a means by which the literary world can each year acknowledge the critical role played by agents, editors, and publishers and reward their outstanding work.

 2021 Recipient: Alvina Ling

-Alvina Ling, Vice President and Editor-in-Chief at Little, Brown Books for Young Readers, is the recipient of the 2021 Center for Fiction Medal for Editorial Excellence.
-Board Member Jacqueline Woodson introduced the 2021 award, the first ever to have been awarded to an editor of young people’s literature, at The Center for Fiction Annual Awards Benefit & 200th Anniversary Celebration on December 7th, 2021.
+Alvina Ling, Vice President and Editor-in-Chief at Little, Brown Books for Young Readers, received The Center for Fiction 2021 Medal for Editorial Excellence.
+Board Member Jacqueline Woodson introduced the award, the first ever to have been awarded to an editor of young people’s literature, at The Center for Fiction Annual Awards Benefit & 200th Anniversary Celebration on December 7th, 2021.
 Children’s book author and illustrator Grace Lin presented the award to Ling.

 2020 RECIPIENT: Chris Jackson